I really like to save money, but who doesn’t?

 If you’re looking for some easy ways to save, here are seven (almost) effortless ways you can save money while in college.

 Get a Prepaid Cell Phone

 The prepaid cell phone industry has exploded.

-If you make the switch from a contract plan to a pay as you go cell phone you can save hundreds of dollars per year, effortlessly.
+If you make the switch from a contract plan to a pay-as-you-go cell phone plan you can save hundreds of dollars per year, effortlessly.

 Check out our favorite cell phone plans for college students.

 I’m not a huge proponent of using credit cards for their reward points.
 However, this is because in the back of my head I feel like I’ll spend more money by using credit instead of debit.
 Fortunately, there are tons of people who are quite skilled in accruing credit card reward points without racking up credit card debt.

 If you pay your bill in full each month, use a credit card with rewards points, let them accrue, cash them in, and put the money toward one of your larger purchases for the year.
 (Perhaps a weekend getaway?)

 Check for Cheaper Car Insurance

 As a former insurance agent I can vouch for the fact that shopping around for car insurance every few years can really save you a bundle of money.